 Grade Three Children Profiles Grade Three teacher accesses the children's portfolios.
 September Regular Program children with Grade Two independent reading levels at or below Fountas and Pinnell level L are flagged.
 French Immersion children with Grade Two independent reading levels at or below level 11 are flagged.
-Grade Three Reading Assessment The following benchmarks are Suggested timelines: (Fountas and Pinnell and running records) guidelines for Grade Three Fountas and Pinnell: By end of September Beginning - L-N Middle By the end of January End - O-P By end of June Grade Three Reading Assessment The following benchmarks are Suggested timelines: (Examples of possible options: GB+ and running records) guidelines for Grade three in French Immersion: By end of September Level 14-17 - Beginning Level 17-20 - Middle By the end of January Level 20-24 - End By end of June
+Grade Three Reading Assessment (Fountas and Pinnell and running records) The following benchmarks are guidelines for Grade Three Fountas and Pinnell: Beginning - L-N Middle End - O-P Suggested timelines: By end of September By the end of January By end of June Grade Three Reading Assessment (Examples of possible options: GB+ and running records) The following benchmarks are guidelines for Grade three in French Immersion: Level 14-17 - Beginning Level 17-20 - Middle Level 20-24 - End Suggested timelines: By end of September By the end of January By end of June